rezaAdinepour/License-Plate-Recognition/README.md

 You should put the used photos in <code>images</code> folder.

 ## Working
 Open terminal.
-Go into the cloned project directory and type the following command for train network:
+Go into the cloned project directory and type the following command:
 ```
 $ python3 main.py
 ```